YolfTypo3/PictorialScales/README.md

 ### Proptotypes

 The prototypes are values associated with labels.
-For a given label when the grade of membership of the associated membership function is equal to 1, the output value is the prototype.
+For a given label, when the grade of membership of the associated membership function is equal to 1, the output value is the prototype.
 In the general case, the output is a linear combination of the prototypes with the grades of membership.

 Example: modification of the default prototypes associated with the eyes for Emoticon.